-This course provides seniors, who choose to return to Latin the opportunity to read the entire Catullus corpus and discuss Roman culture and society in the first century BCE.
-The primary focus of this course is to read Catullus' poetry to gain an understanding of cultural and literary influences of the east on the late Roman Republic.
 The course will review grammar, literary devices, and metrics within the context of Catullus' poetry.
-By the end of the course, students should have read nearly 2300 lines of poetry of various meters and styles.
+By the end of the course, students should have read more than 1600 lines of poetry of various meters and styles.
 They should be confident in their translating, annotation, and scanning skills.